Sitanath Tattwabhushan: Controversies

-He attacked Vaishnava religion as he felt that natural or spontaneous religion based on the traditions of bhakti did not help in the development of critical rational faculties, and paradoxically served to keep the masses illiterate, and uncritical.
+He attacked Vaishnava religion as he felt that natural or spontaneous religion based on the traditions of Bhakti did not help in the development of critical rational faculties, and paradoxically served to keep the masses illiterate, and uncritical.

-His critical appraisal of Brahmo followers (primarily the followers of Keshub Chunder Sen's New Dispensation) as spiritual deviants, and his emphasis on logical empiricism earned him detractors both with the Brahmo Samaj (particularly the followers of Keshub Chunder Sen), and in the wider Hindu society, who criticized his efforts as effete scholasticism.
+His critical appraisal of Brahmo followers (primarily the followers of Keshub Chunder Sen's New Dispensation) as spiritual deviants, and his emphasis on logical empiricism earned him detractors both with the Brahmo Samaj (particularly the followers of Keshub Chunder Sen), and in the wider Hindu society, who criticised his efforts as effete scholasticism.

 Family

 Prabhat Kumar Mukhopadhyaya, best known as the biographer of Rabindranath Tagore, had married his daughter Sudhamoyee.
 She was one of the earlier period students of Santiniketan.
 She was founder of the Bolpur Balika Vidyalaya and was its headmistress for many years.

+Subinoy Roy, an exponent of Rabindra Sangeet, was the son of his youngest daughter Sukhamoyee Devi.